-Time-proven story structures inspired me to create Global Story Beats (GSB).
+Time-proven story structures inspired me to create this Story Beats infographic.

 The name is not important.
-What’s significant is GSB allows you to break down films and books into patterns that consistently work.
+What’s significant is these beats allow you to break down films and books into patterns that consistently work.
 Those effective formats are as old as storytelling.

 If you missed last week’s post, I encourage you to read Part 1: Do You Want to Personalize Story Structure?
 Now You Can!